Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children at the Grand Trianon| ©Photoski141

 Versailles covers an area of almost 800 hectares.
-That means that, if you're planning a full visit, you'll spend about half a day there.
-This is, more or less, the time you will need to visit its main attractions:
+This means that, if you want a complete visit, you will spend about half a day there.
+That's about the time you'll need to visit the main attractions:

 • Visit to the Grand Trianon, Petit Trianon and the Queen's Village: 1 hour.